 COPD can be a significant cause of disability.
 An individual with severe COPD may struggle with day-to-day tasks, such as climbing a flight of stairs or standing for prolonged periods to cook a meal.
 Flare-ups and complications can also severely impact a person’s health and quality of life.

-There is no cure for COPD, but the early diagnosis and treatment of this condition can greatly improve a person’s outlook.
-Appropriate treatment and lifestyle changes can relieve symptoms and slow or halt COPD’s progression.
+There is no cure for COPD, but early diagnosis and treatment can greatly improve a person’s outlook.
+Appropriate treatment and lifestyle changes can relieve symptoms and slow or halt the progression of the condition.

 Treatment options include medications, oxygen therapy, and pulmonary rehabilitation.
-Lifestyle changes involve doing regular exercise, eating a healthful diet, and stopping smoking.
+Lifestyle changes involve engaging in regular exercise, eating a nutritious diet, and stopping smoking.